eslint/eslint/docs/rules/no-wrap-func.md

+# no-wrap-func

-# no-wrap-func: disallow unnecessary parentheses around function expressions
+Disallows unnecessary parentheses around function expressions.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [no-extra-parens](no-extra-parens.md) rule.
 The `"functions"` option in the new rule is equivalent to the removed rule.